Restaurant in Austin, United States

 What should I wear to Otoko?

 Dress as you would for a serious dinner out — nothing overly casual.
-Otoko is a counter-format omakase inside the South Congress Hotel, and the room signals intention.
+Otoko is a counter-format omakase inside the South Congress Hotel, the room signals intention.
 A neat, polished look fits without requiring a suit or formal wear.

 Is Otoko good for a special occasion?

-Yes, and it is one of the stronger cases in Austin for a celebration dinner.
-The omakase format, OAD Top 500 North America ranking, and South Congress Hotel setting all point toward occasion dining rather than a casual night out.
+Yes, it is one of the stronger cases in Austin for a celebration dinner.
+The omakase format, OAD Top 500 North America ranking, South Congress Hotel setting all point toward occasion dining rather than a casual night out.
 Book well ahead — dinner runs Tuesday through Saturday, 5–11 pm, with no Sunday or Monday service.

 What should I order at Otoko?